cloudfoundry/docs-bosh/content/vm-monit.md

 The Agent on each deployment job VM is responsible for managing lifecycle of each enabled release job.
 It starts, monitors, restarts and stops release jobs' processes.
-These tasks are done with the help of the  [Monit](https://web.archive.org/web/20110816041503/https://mmonit.com/monit/documentation/monit.html).
+These tasks are done with the help of [Monit, version 5.2.5](https://web.archive.org/web/20110816041503/https://mmonit.com/monit/documentation/monit.html).
 The Agent communicates with the Monit daemon through Monit HTTP APIs to add, remove, start, stop, monitor and unmonitor release jobs' processes.
 ---
 ## Check Status {: #check-status }